m-mdy-m/VfyJS/doc/DataValidation.doc.md

 */
 ```

-In this example, the `hasPhone` function is employed to validate and extract information about a North American phone number ('1234567890') with the country code '1'.
-The resulting object furnishes a detailed analysis, encompassing the continent, countries, ISO codes, and various characteristics of the phone number.

-## Usage
+### Usage

-To leverage the capabilities of the `hasPhone` function, import it from the vfyjs library and invoke it with the appropriate country code and phone number as parameters.
-Since the function returns a Promise, it should be utilized with asynchronous syntax, such as `.then()`.
+To use the `hasPhone` function, import it from the vfyjs library and invoke it with the appropriate country code and phone number as parameters.
+Since the function returns a Promise, it should be used with asynchronous syntax, such as `.then()`.
+This function provides valuable insights into the phone numbers being validated, allowing for better decision-making and application logic based on the extracted information.
 ```javascript
 const { hasPhone } = require("vfyjs");